 Other ways to prevent tennis elbow include:

-Physical rehab is combined with tendon rest to restore flexibility and build muscle strength.
-Rehab is needed after surgery too.
+Physical rehabilitation (rehab) is combined with resting the tendon.
+It can help restore flexibility and build muscle strength.
+Rehab helps heal injured tendons and muscles.
+And it helps prevent further injury.
+Rehab is also needed after surgery for tennis elbow.

 A physical rehab program includes:

 If you have tennis elbow, try these simple tips to reduce pain and start tendon healing.
 You can help prevent further injury by making your arm muscles stronger.

 This allows your tendon to heal.
 Stop any activity that you think may be causing your elbow pain and soreness.
 You may have to avoid the activity for weeks to months, depending on how severe the tendon damage is.

 As soon as you notice pain, use ice or cold packs for 10 to 15 minutes at a time, several times a day.
 Always put a thin cloth between the ice and your skin.
 Keep using ice as long as it relieves pain.
 You can try heat, or alternating heat and ice, after the first 3 days.
 Do what works for you.